 When officers depend on these tests to establish probable cause, make an arrest, and force you to take a blood or breath test, it’s startling for many people to hear just how incredibly inaccurate these tests can be, especially when used on their own.
 Using multiple tests does lead to better and more accurate results, but officers don’t always give people that luxury.
 Furthermore, officers are human, and confirmation bias could play a role in spotting supposed signs of intoxication that aren’t really there, further prompting these false arrests.

 If you’ve been arrested and charged with driving under the influence of drugs or alcohol, you shouldn’t hesitate to contact a Daytona Beach criminal defense lawyer from Hager & Schwartz, P.A.!
-Call us today at (386) 693-1637 for a free case evaluation.
+Call us today at (386) 693-1637 for an immediate case evaluation.